Smoothing $L^\infty$ Riemannian metrics with nonnegative scalar curvature outside of a singular set: Step 2: improved lower bound due to source term

-In this section we use the backwards heat kernel from Theorem \ref{thm:nonstandardHK} to improve the lower bound in Section \ref{sec:spatialLowerBound}. \begin{proof}[Proof of Theorem \ref{thm:betaNNSCLinftySet}] It is sufficient to show $R(g_1)\geq 0$, since the result for other $t>0$ follows from parabolic rescaling.
+We now prove Theorem \ref{thm:betaNNSCLinftySet}, arguing in a similar manner to the proof of Theorem \ref{thm:discretesetsmoothing} \begin{proof}[Proof of Theorem \ref{thm:betaNNSCLinftySet}] As above, it is sufficient to show $R(g_1)\geq 0$, since the result for other $t>0$ follows from parabolic rescaling.
 Choose $\bar \beta$ sufficiently small depending on $\alpha$ so that

 this is possible because $\alpha >2$.
-Let $c(n)>0$ be a constant depending only on $n$ with the property that if, for $k = 0,1,2,3,4$ and all $t>0$, $||\nabla^k (g_t - \delta)||_{L^\infty(\R^n)} \leq \bar \varepsilon/t^{k/2}$, then $|R(g_t)|_x| \leq c(n)\bar \varepsilon/ t$ for all $x\in \R^n$.
+Let $c(n)>0$ be a constant depending only on $n$ with the property that if, for $k = 0,1,2$ and all $t>0$, $||\nabla^k (g_t - \delta)||_{L^\infty(\R^n)} \leq \bar \varepsilon/t^{k/2}$, then $|R(g_t)|_x| \leq c(n)\bar \varepsilon/ t$ for all $x\in \R^n$.
 Pick $\bar \varepsilon > 0$ depending on $n$ so that $\bar \varepsilon < n/(2c(n))$.
 Then, since $n\geq 3$,

 so we may reduce $\bar \beta >0$ as necessary depending on $\bar \varepsilon = \bar \varepsilon(n)$ so that

 Then

 and observe that for all $\varepsilon < \bar \varepsilon$ we also have